Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

-Counter-Strike: Global Offensive is among the most popular esports games in the world.
-Developed and published by Valve, the original Counter Strike was played at esports tournaments as far back as two decades ago.
+Counter-Strike is among the most popular esports games in the world.
+Developed and published by Valve, the original Counter-Strike was played at esports tournaments as far back as two decades ago.

 The release of CS:GO in 2012 led to the game’s resurgence in the competitive esports scene.
 While the game was originally buggy and received criticism, these were solved in later updates and a year later, Valve organized the first ever CS:GO Major.